pulumi/docs/reference/config.md

 ## Viewing stack settings

-To view all settings for the currently selected stack, use `pulumi config`.
+To view the active settings for the currently selected stack, use `pulumi config`.
 To view the values of secrets, use the `--show-secrets` flag.

 ```
 $ pulumi config